TuomasLehti/tuomax-adventofcode/readme.md

 quite complicated and extracting it to its own class makes code cleaner, at least in my mind, once again.

+That being said, it is also true, that parsers should not be used by themselves, at least not in the "production side".
+They are always an integral part of a solver.

+Testing parsers independently, however, should not be only allowed but also encouraged.

 ### Storing Solvers

-There should be a data structure to hold all the solvers for different years, days, algorithms and parts.
+There is a data structure to hold all the solvers for different years, days, algorithms and parts.

+The place, in which the solvers are added to the data strucure, has not yet been finally decided.

-### Solving
+### Running Solvers

-There should be a way to run different sets of solvers.
-Some running scenarios
+There will be a few different ways to run different sets of solvers.
+Some running scenarios are:
-are:

 - Run the latest addition, which is used when new puzzles are solved.
 If there are more algorithms to compare, a speed trial is going to be needed.
 - Run all the solvers for a given day.
 This would be a kind of a speed trial,